mjgupta/CodeChallengeCaM/README.md

 * Enter the number of rows/columns in the n\*n square matrix
 * Enter the matrix from the generated test cases
 * Enter the coordinate from which nearest border has to be found
-* The nearest points from the selected point shall change its value to 9 and the selecte point changes its vale to 6
+* The nearest points from the selected point shall change its value to 9 and the selecte point changes its value to 6

 #### 2. Using Tensorflow.js